LedgerHQ/cargo-ledger/README.md

 cargo ledger nanosplus
 ```

+This command uses custom targets that are present in the Rust SDK. `cargo-ledger` will download them automatically if they are not present.

-Loading can optionally be performed by appending `--load` or `-l` to the command.
+Loading on device can optionally be performed by appending `--load` or `-l` to the command.

 By default, this program will attempt to build the current program with in `release` mode (full command: `cargo build -Zbuild-std -Zbuild-std-features=compiler-builtins-mem --release --target=nanos.json --message-format=json`)